 Fastest Growing Market:

-The market for wind turbine rotor blade is expected to grow at a CAGR of approximately 8.38% during the forecast period of 2020 – 2025.
+The wind turbine rotor blade market is expected to grow at a CAGR of approximately 8.38% during 2020 – 2025.
 The growing number of offshore wind energy Installations, reducing cost of wind energy, and the increasing number of aging wind turbines are expected to drive the global wind turbine rotor blade market during the forecast period.
-However, factors such as the associated high cost of transportation and cost competitiveness of alternate clean power sources (like solar) have the potential to hinder the market growth in the coming years.
+However, factors such as the associated high cost of transportation and cost competitiveness of alternate clean power sources such as solar power have the potential to hinder the market growth in the coming years.

-Onshore wind power industry accounted for the highest market share with over 65% in 2018, and is expected to dominate the market during the forecast period.
+- Onshore segment accounted for the highest market share with over 65% in 2018, and it is expected to dominate the market during the forecast period.

 Scope of the Report

 The wind turbine rotor blade market report include:

 | ||Onshore |

 | Blade Material |

 | ||Glass Fiber |

 | ||Other Blade Materials |